Weight Watchers Friendly Meal Planning Ideas

 Every Friday I send out an email with what I'm planning to eat for dinner in the coming week which I also archive here on the blog.
 It helps keep me accountable and I hope you find it helpful as well.

 The Benefits of Weekly Meal Planning

-It’s the only thing that prevents me from resorting to fast food or takeout more often than I should.
+Getting dinner on the table is so much easier when you've planned what you're cooking and eating ahead of time and done the grocery shopping.
+It's the only thing that prevents me from resorting to fast food or takeout more often than I should.